pmichaillat/economic-slack/syllabus.md

 The course's lecture videos are also available as a [playlist on YouTube](https://youtube.com/playlist?list=PL5zEkRHvv2GxHa26QiEdeEybMy0UbdjmW).
 The playlist might make it easier to watch the lectures and follow the course.

-## Summary of readings
+## Reading presentations

 At the beginning of class, we will discuss the lecture material and readings.
-To lead the discussion, students will give 10-minute presentation that summarize one of the readings.
+To lead the discussion, students will give 10-minute presentations that summarize the readings for the week.

 Each presentation should have 5 slides addressing the following questions: